The Affective and Material Continuities of the Transatlantic Slave Trade

 - Philip Atta Mensah, M.A., University of Bonn

-- arjunraj, M.A., University of Hamburg
+- Arjunraj Shakeela Natarajan, M.A., University of Hamburg

 - Ebenezer Mensah Gyimah, M.A., Auckland University of Technology